Convex-Dev/payment-pointers/README.md

 - A revenue stream is effectively a payment pointer that leads itself to a selection process
 - Shares minted for that revenue stream are collaboratively managed by owners using smart contracts

 Payment receivers chose the granularity that suits them best.
-For instance, supposing a news website, revenue streams could be created at different levels.
+For instance, using the example of a news website, revenue streams could be created at different levels.
 Hypothetically:

 - Global stream for all members, when consumers browse generic pages (eg. "about" page)